 The Youth Sentencing & Reentry Project (YSRP) is a Philadelphia based nonprofit organization dedicated to improving outcomes for youth in the adult criminal justice system.
-YSRP provides training and support to attorneys at sentencing, and empowers youth and their families throughout incarceration and upon release from prison.
+Specifically, YSRP provides mitigation support to court-appointed attorneys on behalf of children facing adult charges, and we help children and their families plan for reentry throughout the court and incarceration processes.
 Our unique approach considers reentry into the community before sentencing even occurs.
 Through this work, YSRP will transform individual life paths and catalyze widespread change for the Philadelphia community and justice system.

 According to the Campaign for Youth Justice, approximately 250,000 youth are tried, sentenced, or incarcerated in the adult criminal justice system each year.
 As a result of the collateral consequences of these adult convictions, children sentenced in the adult system have diminished access to economic opportunity and limited resources dedicated to successful reintegration to the community.
 Based out of Philadelphia, the Youth Sentencing &…Read More →